Saturday, April 1, 2023

 Fresh challenge for Bommai: After Lingayats, Vokkaligas in Karnataka line up for quota sop

-A delegation led by Minister R Ashok submitted a memorandum to CM Bommai seeking quota hike, inclusion of 3 sub-sects in Centre's OBCs list.
+A delegation led by Minister R Ashok submitted a memorandum to the CM Bommai seeking reservation hike and inclusion of three sub-sects in Centre's OBCs list.

 Ahead of the 2023 Assembly elections, the Karnataka government led by Basavaraj Bommai is under pressure as the various communities approach it with reservation-related demands.